ueatbanana/TeleVip-Lsposed/README.md

 A module for modifying Telegram with the following features:

-1. Hide "Seen" status for messages.
+1. Hide "Seen" status for groups, channels, and private messages.

 2. Hide "Typing..." indicator.